-The Allianz Group, including AGCS SE, defines operational risks as unexpected losses resulting from inadequate or failed internal operating processes or systems, human errors and external events.
+The Allianz Group, including AGCS SE, defines operational risks as unexpected losses resulting from inadequate or failed internal operating processes or systems, human error and external events.
 In addition to legal risks, compliance risks and financial reporting risks, this definition also covers traditional operational risks.
-However, it does not include strategic risks, reputational risks and risks stemming from inadequate project decisions.
+However, it does not include strategic risks, reputational risks and risks arising from poor project decisions.

-Operational risks are inherent in all types of products, activities, processes and systems, and cannot be fully avoided.
+Operational risks are inherent in all types of products, activities, processes and systems, and cannot be completely avoided.
 They may have a significant impact on the balance sheet, profit, corporate objectives, business activities or reputation of AGCS SE.

-In line with standard market practice, operational risks can be divided into the following categories, the "Basel II categories":
+In line with common market practice, operational risk can be broken down into the following categories, the "Basel II categories":